andrelebron/java-guessing-game/README.md

 # java-practice
-This is a repository containing exercises from "Learn Java the Easy Way" by Bryson Payne (2018).
-These programs are done to expand my code knowledge, and to get familiar with the usages and syntax of Java.
+This is a repository containing a guessing game exercise from "Learn Java the Easy Way" by Bryson Payne (2018).